Kunjung/Artist-Management-System/README.md

 ```

 ## Updates so far:
-1. Added a function to connect to mysql db
+1. Added a helper function to connect to mysql database
 2. Created schema for user table
 3. Created schema for artist table
 4. Created schema for music table.
 Also added foreign key reference to artist table